-- 1. Mainstreaming biodiversity into sectoral plans and programmes to address the underlying causes of biodiversity loss - 2.
+- 1. Mainstreaming Biodiversity into sectoral plans and programs to address the underlying causes of biodiversity loss - 2.
 Protecting biodiversity and promoting sustainable use - 3.
 Building climate-resilient ecosystems through effectively managing protected areas and reducing threats to biodiversity - 4.
 Enhancing biodiversity and ecosystems services to ensure benefits to all - 5.
 Enhancing implementation of the NBSAP through participatory planning, knowledge management and capacity building, including district and sub-district and community levels

-These strategies have the following corresponding priority targets for the period 2011-2015 and the specific strategic actions to achieve these targets:
+These strategies have the following corresponding priority targets for the period 2011-2015 and the specific groups of strategic actions to achieve these targets (cf. Annex 3 revised):

-Priority Strategy 1: Mainstreaming biodiversity into sectoral plans and programmes to address the underlying causes of biodiversity loss
+Priority Strategy 1: Mainstreaming Biodiversity into sectoral plans and programs to address the underlying causes of biodiversity loss